Jonathan-KAB/25662026_E_Commerce_Final/USER_ROLE_MIGRATION.md

 ## Key Changes

 ### Database Migration
-SQL script provided to:
+SQL script that:
-1. Create `user_roles` reference table
+1. Creates a `user_roles` reference table
-2. Split existing role 3 vendors into roles 3 and 4 based on `service_type`
+2. Splits existing role 3 vendors into roles 3 and 4 based on their `service_type`
-3. Update all users with `service_type IN ('tailor', 'seamstress', 'general')` to role 4
+3. Updates all users with `service_type IN ('tailor', 'seamstress', 'general')` to role 4
-4. Keep users with `service_type = 'none'` as role 3
+4. Keeps users with `service_type = 'none'` as role 3

 ### Files Updated